MicrosoftDocs/azure-devops-docs/docs/pipelines/library/secure-files.md

 - To define permissions for an individual file:
   1. Select the file from the **Secure files** list.
   1. At the top of the **Secure file** page, select:
-     - **Pipeline permissions** to allow YAML pipelines to access the file.
+     - **Pipeline permissions** to select YAML pipelines that can access the file.
      - **Security** to set users and security roles that can access the file.
      - **Approvals and checks** to set approvers and other checks for using the file.
 For more information, see [Approvals and checks](../process/approvals.md).